RENCI-NRIG/orca5/README.md

+# This code is no longer being maintained.
+The repo is kept only for historical reasons.

 ORCA is a IaaS software for managing meta-clouds.
 It is deployed in production on ExoGENI world-wide testbed (http://www.exogeni.net).

 ## Building ORCA